spinkube/documentation/content/en/docs/spin-operator/tutorials/running-locally.md

 make run
 ```

-Run the following command to create a Runtime Class named `wamtime-spin-v2`:
+In a fresh terminal, run the following command to create a Runtime Class named `wamtime-spin-v2`:

 ```console
 kubectl apply -f - <<EOF